Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Numerical result

-In the $h_1$ scenario, parameter points with relatively large values of $\text{Br}(h\to a_1 a_1\to\tau\tau bb)$ (specifically, $\text{Br}(h\to a_1 a_1\to \tau\tau bb)\geq 2.5\%$) are excluded by both \textsf{HiggsSignals} and \textsf{HiggsBounds}.
-Points with smaller branching ratios are only excluded by \textsf{HiggsBounds}.
-This difference occurs because \textsf{HiggsBounds} imposes direct constraints, whereas \textsf{HiggsSignals} imposes indirect constraints on non-SM-like Higgs boson searches.
-Specifically, if an excessively large branching ratio $\text{Br}(h \to a_1 a_1)$ is sufficiently large, it can affect the properties of the 125-GeV Higgs boson and implies a large $\text{Br}(h \to a_1 a_1 \to\tau\tau bb)$, although the reverse is not necessarily true.
-However, small values of $\text{Br}(h\to a_1 a_1\to\tau\tau bb)$ always correspond to small $\text{Br}(h\to a_1 a_1)$, the latter of which has minimal impact on the properties of the 125-GeV Higgs boson.
+In the $h_1$ scenario, parameter points with relatively large values of $\text{Br}(h\to a_1 a_1\to\tau\tau bb)$---specifically, $\text{Br}(h\to a_1 a_1\to \tau\tau bb)\geq 2.5\%$---are excluded by both \textsf{HiggsSignals} and \textsf{HiggsBounds}.
+In contrast, points with smaller branching ratios are excluded only by \textsf{HiggsBounds}.
+This difference arises from the fact that \textsf{HiggsBounds} imposes direct constraints, whereas \textsf{HiggsSignals} imposes indirect constraints derived from precision measurements of the 125 GeV Higgs boson properties.
+Specifically, a sufficiently large branching ratio $\text{Br}(h \to a_1 a_1)$ can affect the properties of the 125 GeV Higgs boson and implies a large $\text{Br}(h \to a_1 a_1 \to\tau\tau bb)$, although the converse is not necessarily valid.
+Conversely, small values of $\text{Br}(h\to a_1 a_1\to\tau\tau bb)$ always correspond to small $\text{Br}(h\to a_1 a_1)$, which has minimal impact on the 125 GeV Higgs boson properties.

-Consistent with the $h_1$ scenario, analogous characteristics were observed in the $h_2$ scenario, which simultaneously manifested distinctive features.
-The right panel of Figure \ref{fig2} shows that some parameter points with $Br(h\to a_1 a_1\to \tau\tau bb)\leq 2.5\%$ (indicated by magenta points) were also excluded by \textsf{HiggsSignals}, since the exotic decay channel $h \to h_1h_1$ becomes kinematically accessible in this scenario with an enhanced branching fraction.
+The $h_2$ scenario shows characteristics similar to the $h_1$ scenario, but with distinct features.
+As shown in the right panel of Figure \ref{fig2}, some parameter points with $Br(h\to a_1 a_1\to \tau\tau bb)\leq 2.5\%$ (indicated by magenta points) are excluded by \textsf{HiggsSignals}, since the exotic decay channel $h \to h_1h_1$ becomes kinematically accessible in this scenario with an enhanced branching fraction.
 This enhancement may affect the properties of the SM-like Higgs boson and the constraints that \textsf{HiggsSignals} imposes.
-Figure \ref{fig3} plots the relationship between $Br(h\to a_1 a_1\to \tau\tau bb)$ and $Br(h \to h_1h_1\to \tau\tau bb)$ in the $h_2$ scenario.
+The left panel of Figure \ref{fig3} shows the relationship between $Br(h\to a_1 a_1\to \tau\tau bb)$ and $Br(h \to h_1h_1\to \tau\tau bb)$, and the right panel displays Br$(h \to a_1 a_1)$ versus Br$(h \to h_1 h_1)$ in the $h_2$ scenario.
 It reveals an anti-correlation between these branching ratios across the parameter space, which validates the proposed explanation.
+The right panel also indicates that the points featuring a relatively large $Br(h \to h_1 h_1)$ are predominantly excluded by the \textsf{HiggsSignals}.